 Car accidents happen out of the blue and can turn your life upside down in a matter of seconds.
 While you can’t always prevent car accidents, you can make sure you’re prepared for one in case the worst does happen.
-In this article, our auto accident lawyer will share everything you need to know about reporting a collision in Lafayette, LA.
+In this article, our lawyer for car wrecks will share everything you need to know about reporting a collision in Lafayette, LA.

 Before we get into everything that can go wrong if you fail to report an auto collision, let’s take a look at the many benefits of filing a police report right away.